jtomchak/holiday-movie-town/README.md

   },
 ```

-11. Add a `.gitignore` and add the following lines
+11. Add a `.gitignore` to the root of your project and add the following lines to that file. pretty please, cherries and things.

 ```
 /node_modules